stdlib-js/google-summer-of-code/README.md

     It is up to you to respond to our feedback in a timely enough manner in order for your patch to be merged before the **acceptance** deadline.

 1.  **In your application, please provide a brief summary of your contributions to [stdlib][stdlib] thus far, including work which has not yet been merged.
 This should be a list of pull requests and an indication as to whether each pull request is merged, closed, or still open.** If you made significant contributions outside of your pull requests (e.g., reviewing someone else's pull request), you may list that as well.

+### Showcase Requirement

+In addition to the written proposal, we **require** every [GSoC][gsoc] applicant to create a tutorial, how-to guide, and/or showcase demonstrating [stdlib][stdlib] usage.

+> [!TIP]
+> The showcase requirement is your opportunity to demonstrate your excitement about stdlib and set yourself apart from other GSoC applicants.
+And you never know, if you do something really innovative, we might just showcase your showcase and make it a part of the official stdlib documentation!

+To create a showcase,

+1. Create a new repository on GitHub and give it an appropriate name.

+1. Setup a local repository on your machine which tracks the remote repository that you created on GitHub.

+    ```bash
+    git remote add origin https://github.com/<username>/<repository_name>.git
+    ```

+    where `<username>` is your GitHub user name and `<repository_name>` is the name of the repository you just created on GitHub.

+1. In your local repository, create a minimal `.gitignore` file with the following contents:

+    ```text
+    /node_modules/
+    ```

+    Alternatively, feel free to copy the `.gitignore` found in [this repository][stdlib-gsoc-gitignore].

+1. In your local repository, create a minimal `package.json` file with the following contents:

+    ```javascript
+    {
+        "private": true,
+        "dependencies": []
+    }
+    ```

+1. Provided you've already locally installed Node.js and have access to a JavaScript package manager (e.g., `npm`, which, by default, is installed as part of most Node.js distributions), run

+    ```bash
+    npm install @stdlib/stdlib
+    ```

+    where `npm install` may be replaced by the equivalent command if you prefer other package managers, such as `yarn` or `jspm`.

+    After running this command, the package manager should install [stdlib][stdlib] inside a `node_modules` folder at the top-level of the local repository folder, and the package manager should update the `package.json` you created above to include `@stdlib/stdlib` as a dependency.

+1. Assuming you've locally installed Git, go ahead and create an initial commit with the added files.

+    ```bash
+    git add -A && git commit
+    ```

+    You can use the following commit message:

+    ```text
+    chore: add initial files
+    ```

+1. Provided you've setup your local repository to track the corresponding remote repository on GitHub, push your recent commit to GitHub.

+    ```bash
+    git push origin main
+    ```

+    where we assume that `main` is the default branch name.
+If you use a different default, you should modify the previous command accordingly.

+1. Once you've completed the above, you are now ready to create your [stdlib][stdlib] showcase!
+Feel free to create a tutorial, how-to guide, and/or demo application showcasing how one can use stdlib.
+The showcase should be written in JavaScript, C, and/or TypeScript. **Please do not simply copy an existing example from the [stdlib][stdlib] repository.
+And please do NOT simply copy-and-paste output from an LLM.** We are interested in seeing your creativity and your willingness to familiarize yourself with the stdlib codebase.

+1. Once you've implemented your showcase, commit the corresponding source files to your local repository and push to your remote using the Git commands we used above.

+1.  **In your application, please provide a brief summary of your [stdlib][stdlib] showcase.
+This should be a list of one or more repositories hosted on GitHub demonstrating stdlib usage.**

+> [!CAUTION]
+> Please do not (a) simply copy/fork another showcase repository and claim it as your own and (b) ask an LLM to write the entirety of your showcase for you.
+LLMs are not particularly good at generating stdlib code (at least not yet!), making it fairly easy to detect when someone has simply copy-pasted LLM output.
+We understand that some may find our requirements burdensome, but we've found that the more a GSoC contributor dives into the stdlib codebase and familiarizes themselves with our conventions and feature set, the more likely that the GSoC contributor will be a great fit for the stdlib community and ultimately succeed in completing their GSoC project.

 ### Plagiarism